 Located squarely in Fulton Market, La Sirena isn’t actually that big of a place.
 But like a Joe Pesci character, what La Sirena lacks in size it makes up for in personality, minus the fact nobody there will stab you with a pen.
 What we mean is this restaurant is always loud and buzzing with conversation, in the fun but not overbearing on your eardrums kind of way.
-It’s Perfect For Date Night or even Dinner With The Parents when you want them to feel cool but still in a comfort zone.
+It’s Perfect For Date Night or even Dinner With The Parents.

 Seafood ceviche consisting of octopus, shrimp, mahi, vegetables, and a gazpacho mojo.
-The sauce is kind of thick, so it’s a bit more substantive a usual ceviche you might be accustomed to.
-Use the house made crackers as a conduit to eat the ceviche.
+Use the house-made crackers as a conduit to eat the ceviche.
 Good stuff.

 Standard elote served served on the cob but cut up into small pieces.
 Decent.